ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

    * This is the case, if the field left of the IP-address is moving.
    * If nothing happens, checkout the :ref:`known issues section <GUI_network>`.

 #.
-Five default channels are now visible in the scope.
+Five default channels are visible in the scope after pressing the *Run/Stop* button.

    ..  _GUI_connected:
    ..  figure:: ./img/GUI_connected.png